gokrazy/gokrazy/README.md

 go get -u github.com/gokrazy/tools/cmd/gokr-packer
 ```

-## Overwriting an SD card for the Raspberry Pi 3
+## Overwriting an SD card for the Raspberry Pi 3 or 4

 To re-partition and overwrite the SD card `/dev/sdx`, use: